 Registered Agent

 Every LLC in the state of New Mexico is required to have a registered agent.
-This person is someone that accepts documents and important tax information on behalf of the company.
+This person is someone who accepts documents and important tax information on behalf of the company.
 They must also have a street address in the state of New Mexico, and sign a form acknowledging and accepting the position.

 Management